zencart/documentation/content/user/search/optimizing_seo.md

 Be creative about other similar possibilities.

+### Internal Linking
+Zen Cart cross-links product and category pages extensively in a way that's logical for most visitors

+However, if you write content on EZ-Pages or other places on your site, you should include links to the specific products that your page content is referring to.

+And, if you have products that are related to other products, where it feels like it would be logical to link to another product from its description, add links to connect them.

 ### Articles and other content
 EZ Pages can be a place to write articles that can educate customers, celebrate creative uses of your products, and highlight success stories.